-- After installation of the Delta 1010 hardware, boot your system and start Windows.
+- After installation of the Delta 1010LT hardware, boot your system and start Windows.
 During the Windows boot procedure, new hardware will be automatically detected. - Choose the Install of "driver from disk provided by hardware manufacturer," then click OK. - 3.
 An 'Install From Disk' will prompt you to copy files from the A:\ drive.
 Insert the Driver software CD into your CD ROM drive.
-Browse to your CD ROM open the Delta Series folder select the corresponding opperating system
+Type in the drive letter of your CD drive (we will assume here that it is D:\) and the path

-- (win98) (these drivers also work in Win95).
+- to the Delta drivers, which will be D:\Delta Products\Delta98 (these drivers also work in Win95).
 Click 'Next>'. - 4.
 Windows will start to copy files, with a progress indicator on the screen.
-Once this process completes itself, your Delta 1010 will be ready for action.
+Once this process completes itself, your Delta 1010LT will be ready for action.

-After completion of the driver installation, Windows may require you to restart Windows.
-If it does request a restart, remove the Drivers CD Disk from the CD drive and respond "Yes".
-The system will restart and your Delta 1010 is ready for play.
+After completion of the driver installation, Windows may require you to restart.
+If it does request a restart, remove the Drivers CD Disk from the CD drive and respond "Yes."
+The system will restart and your Delta 1010LT is ready for play.